mcardinali-data/AID-PRIGSHARE/README.md

 # AID-PRIGSHARE
 ## Automazition of Indicator Development for Green Space Health Research in QGIS
+## Accompanying Script to the PRIGSHARE Reporting Guidelines.

 The PRIGSHARE_QGIS_Script will produce green space and greenness indicators in distances from 100-1.500m every 100m automatically.